-The way we think about quantitative variables has to do with how they are operationalized in a particular study.
-First, let us consider the distinction between univariate and bivariate work with quantitative variables, then explore distinctions between independent and dependent variables.
-When the goal is to describe a social work problem, diverse population, or social phenomenon along a particular dimension, investigators engage in univariate analyses.
+The way we think about quantitative variables has to do with how they are used in a particular study.
+First, let us consider the distinction between univariate and bivariate uses of variables, then we can explore the distinction between independent and dependent variables.
+When the goal is to describe a population or problem along a particular dimension, researchers engage in univariate analyses.
 The prefix "uni" means one (like a unicycle having one wheel).

 Univariate Analysis.
-Univariate analysis means that one variable is analyzed at a time; if multiple variables are of interest, univariate analyses are repeated for each.
-Univariate analysis has the purpose of describing the data variable-by-variable, and are often referred to as descriptive statistics, or simply as "descriptives."
+Univariate analysis means that each variable is analyzed, one at a time; if multiple variables are of interest, the analyses are repeated for each.
+Univariate analysis have the purpose of describing the data variable-by-variable, and are often referred to as descriptive statistics, or simply as "descriptives."
 See Table 2-1 for an example of how this might appear in a research report.
-The example is based on a subset of data about the Safe At Home instrument developed to assess readiness to change among men entering a treatment program to address their intimate partner violence behavior (Begun et al., 2003).
+The example is based on a subset of data about the Safe At Home instrument developed to assess readiness to change among men entering into treatment programs to address intimate partner violence behavior (Begun et al., 2003).
 The study participants are described in terms of several variables, with the descriptive statistics reported for each variable, one at a time.

 Table 2-1.
-Univariate descriptive data example for N=520 men entering treatment
+Univariate descriptive data example for N=520 menentering treatment programs